-In this course, students are taught English and math fundamentals.
+In this course, students learn about law and ethics related to health care, pharmacology, infection control, vital signs, and complementary and alternative medicine.
+Students also learn about English and math fundamentals.
 Topics include basic mathematical computation, systems of measure, English grammar and punctuation, and human behavior and communication.
 Students are also taught common computer applications and Internet skills.
 This course is also designed to develop professional skills and proactive career management.
-This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of two and a half hours of out-of-class work will be assigned per week.
+A minimum of eleven hours and forty-five minutes of out-of-class work will be assigned per week.